Azoospermia and Male Infertility

 Using the TESA technique in men with normal sperm production, I am almost always able to get enough sperm for multiple IVF cycles, so if more than one IVF cycle is needed, the man does not have to go through the extraction procedure again.
 My goal is generally to extract enough for three vials of frozen sperm, with the labs I generally work with defining one vial as sufficient for one fresh IVF cycle.
 In my experience, PESA usually extracts less sperm, and therefore fewer vials can be frozen for future IVF cycles.
 The MESA procedure typically extracts lots of sperm, so multiple backup frozen vials can be obtained.
 However, the MESA procedure also tends to be very invasive, requiring a large scrotal incision, and it is more expensive.
 In my experience, TESA is well tolerated, minimally invasive, and significantly less expensive.
 It requires less anesthesia, has a shorter recovery time, does not damage the epididymis (see below), and yields enough sperm for multiple IVF cycles.

 Men who have had a previous vasectomy often choose to do a sperm extraction and IVF/ICSI instead of a vasectomy reversal.
 Most of these men have good results and high chances of pregnancy with this procedure as long as the female partner is a good candidate for IVF.
 However, a few times a year I get a couple who has had a successful sperm extraction but then did not have a good experience with IVF (for example, the woman did not respond well to the IVF medications or had significant complications, such as hyperstimulation).
 These couples often come back asking if a reversal is still a possible option.
 If TESA has been performed, then there is minimal extra scar tissue in the scrotum and the epididymis is still intact, so vasectomy reversal rates should not be negatively impacted by the prior extraction procedure.
-However, if an epididymal sperm extraction was performed initially, then this significantly increases the risk that obstructing scar tissue may be present within the epididymis (especially if MESA was used).
-This epididymal damage can increase the chances that a vas-to-epididymis reversal connection will be needed (which is less optimal in terms of success rates) or that a microsurgical reconstruction might not even be able to be performed (see the "Fertility Following Vasectomy" section for more information on vasectomy reversals).
+However, if a percutaneous epididymal sperm extraction was performed initially, then this significantly increases the risk that obstructing scar tissue may be present within the epididymis.
+This epididymal damage can increase the chances that a vas-to-epididymis reversal connection will be needed (which is less optimal in terms of success rates) or that a microsurgical reconstruction might not even be able to be performed.
+A prior MESA would be expected to have even higher odds of causing epididymal scarring than a PESA.
+Therefore, prior vasectomy men who have a PESA or MESA (instead of a TESA/TESE) decrease their chances of success if they want microsurgical reconstruction later).

 Non-Obstructive Azoospermia